George Musso

-George Francis Musso (April 8, 1910 – September 5, 2000) was an American professional football player who spent his entire 12-year career as a guard and offensive tackle for the Chicago Bears of the National Football League (NFL).
+George Francis Musso (April 8, 1910 – September 5, 2000) was an American professional football guard and offensive tackle who spent his entire 12-year career for the Chicago Bears of the National Football League (NFL).
 He was inducted into the Pro Football Hall of Fame in 1982.

 Early life

 Musso was the son of a coal miner who starred in high school sports in Collinsville, Illinois, and was therefore offered an athletic grant to attend James Millikin University.
 His father, who initially planned to pull him out of school after he completed his "primary" education, grudgingly allowed George to attend college.

-College years
+College career

 Musso attended Millikin University and was a standout in football, basketball, baseball, and track.
 Millikin was in the "Little 19" conference that included such teams as Eureka, Lombard, and Augustana.
 In 1929, Musso played against future President Ronald Reagan, who played guard for Eureka College and weighed about 175 pounds; Eureka lost to Musso and Millikin 45–6.
 Musso was already larger than most linemen of his era, playing college ball at 6' 2", 255 pounds.
 In 1933, Musso played in the East-West All-Star game, held in Chicago; it was there he first got the attention of George Halas.